Showing the single result

 A major improvement was developed over 100 years later with the achromatic lens, which made the enlarged images clearer and more accurate.
 In the 18th and 19th centuries, changes in the quality and housing design improved, making them smaller and more stable.
 Other improvements were made including allowing specimens to be photographed with uniform microscope illumination and allowing different magnifications using one microscope by attaching multiple lenses to the end of the lens tube on a movable turret.

-We have many antique microscopes for sale.
+We often have various antique microscopes for sale (fluctuating stock levels) .
 If we don’t currently have what you are looking for, please let us know.
 We will be happy to find the item you are looking for.
 We are located in Perth, Australia, but we ship nationally and internationally including to Ireland, USA, UK, Germany, and Canada.